-DECLARATION OF INDEPENDENCE BY LEAH RUSSELL TO THE DIRECTORS OF RANGE INTERNATIONAL LIMITED
+AUDITOR'S INDEPENDENCE DECLARATION UNDER SECTION 307C OF THE CORPORATIONS ACT 2001 TO THE DIRECTORS OF RANGE INTERNATIONAL LIMITED

-As lead auditor of Range International Limited for the year ended 31 December 2021, I declare that, to the best of my knowledge and belief, there have been:
+As lead auditor of Range International Limited for the year ended 31 December 2022, I declare that, to the best of my knowledge and belief, there have been:

-- 1. No contraventions of the auditor independence requirements of the Corporations Act 2001 in relation to the audit; and - 2.
-No contraventions of any applicable code of professional conduct in relation to the audit.
+- 1. no contraventions of the auditor independence requirements as set out in the Corporations Act 2001 in relation to the audit; and - 2. no contraventions of any applicable code of professional conduct in relation to the audit.